benjaminmikiten/benjaminmikiten.com/README.md

 ## Helpers

 `getLocalContent.js`: As a post-install task, I query the CMS to get any content type that I want to keep a local version of and not have to pass through a pages' props using `getStaticProps`, like social items.
 These are _just_ unweildy enough I wanted to manage them in the CMS, but didn't want to import them on every page.
 This was a nice in-between solution.

+## CMS

+Most content is managed by the CMS, and there's a webhook in place to trigger a rebuild whenever that content changes so that the statically-generated version stays up-to-date.